- Best all-around: The SwagDrone 210-UP

 Another downside is that if you fly indoor and hit it on the ceiling, you may accidentally hit the camera’s channel button on top and change the FPV channel.
 This may result in losing signal on your screen and blind flying.

 Users also suggest getting a frame stiffener which costs only a few dollars so that you won’t damage any sturt during crashes.

 Thanks to the high quality 700 TVL camera with a 120° field of view, the 210-UP offers you a crystal clear real-time view when flying.
-The unique 5.8 GHz mushroom antenna allows it to transmit with a range up to 800 meters (0.5 miles).
+The unique 5.8 GHz mushroom antenna allows it to transmit with a range of up to 800 meters (0.5 miles).